rtgodwin/rtgodwin.github.io/_docs/session3.md

 Purchase: Those who wish to be on the deed must accompany me to the Castle Ward, for the signing to be witnessed by a Magistrate.
 Magistrate Kylynne Silmerhelve.
 Sign the deed with the pen and inkwell.

+# Jalester Silvermane

+> You lot seem to have a healthy respect for law and order, and gods know the City Watch could use help right now.
+If you are interested in joining the Lord's Alliance, come find me here in a few days.

 # Trollskull Manor outisde

 - 45 min walk from Yawing Portal.